Conformal Freeze-In, Composite Dark Photon, and Asymmetric Reheating: Dark Matter Phenomenology

 \subsection{IR-dominant freeze-in}

 Based on the discussion in \autoref{subsec:relic density}, we are in a position to compute relic abundances of dark matter and study its dependence on various parameters in this model.
 As is clear from \autoref{eq:Theory_COFI}, the physics of COFI is controlled mainly by two parameters, $\lambda$ and the scaling dimension $d$ of the CFT operator.
 These can be traded with $m_{\rm gap}$ and $d$ (see the discussion around \autoref{eq:Os_OPE_1} and \autoref{eq:CFT_deformation}).
-On top of this, we need to make a couple of discrete choices for $T_R$, $\Lambda$, $r$ and $A$.
-We are mainly interested in $T_R \approx \Lambda \sim \mathcal{O} (\text{TeV})$ and the dependence on $A$ is pretty mild.
+These parameters will be scanned over in our plots.
+The remaining model parameters: $T_R$, $\Lambda$, $r$, and $A$, are fixed for the plots.
+We are mainly interested in $T_R \approx \Lambda \sim \mathcal{O} (\text{TeV})$; with $T_R<\Lambda$ to ensure the validity of the theory throughout the entire freeze-in process and asymmetric reheating.
+The dependence on $A$ is pretty mild.
 We consider two choices for $r$: $r=0.1$ and $r=0.01$.
 Finally, depending on scaling dimension $d$, we have two qualitatively different scenarios.
 We begin with the so called IR-dominant case, with $2<d<2.5$, leaving the UR-dominant production to the next subsection.

-The contours of the observed relic density in the plane of $( m_\text{DM}, d )$ (with the remaining parameters fixed) is shown in orange in \autoref{Fig:relic_density_constraints_IR_dom}.
+The contours of the observed relic density in the plane of $( m_\text{DM}, d )$ (with the remaining parameters fixed) is shown in orange-red in \autoref{Fig:relic_density_constraints_IR_dom}.
 For both panels, there is a general tendency for $d$ to increase with $m_\text{DM}$.
 The physics behind this is that as $m_\text{DM}$ increases, so does $T_{\rm NR}$ This in turn means that $\rho_{\rm ds}$ starts redshifting as matter at a higher temperature; leading to an effective increase of the final relic density, $\rho_{\rm ds, 0}$.
 This increase must be compensated for by adjusting $d$ so that $\rho_{\rm ds, 0}$ matches a constant observed value.
 A larger $d$ corresponds to a more irrelevant interaction, hence slower heating.
 Therefore, an increase in $m_\text{DM}$ is generically balanced by an increase in $d$, as observed in \autoref{Fig:relic_density_constraints_IR_dom}.
+Following this discussion, one can also determine how the general trend of the contour will behave as we lower our choice $\lambda$ (or equivalently raising $\Lambda$).
+The scattering process will inject less energy into the dark sector.
+To compensate, $m_\text{DM}$ can be raised so the dark sector can start redshifting as matter earlier or $d$ can be lowered to make the interaction more relevant.
+As such, the contour will shift towards the bottom right.

 Both plots exhibits some sharp change of slope for large $m_\text{DM}$.
 In the case of the left plot, it plateaus; whereas the right plot drops sharply.
 Both of these correspond to the case with $T_\text{NR}=T_R$.
 This can be verified by following the red curve in \autoref{Fig:T_NR}.
 As discussed in \autoref{subsubsec:COFI_NR}, this results in the late time energy density becoming independent of $m_\text{DM}$.
 The discrepancy in the $r=0.01$ plot is due to the fact that $T_\text{SM}=m_\text{gap}$ and $m_p(T_\text{SM})=m_\text{gap}$ occur at scales close to $T_R$.
 When this happens, the first term in \autoref{eq:rho_CFT_NR} cannot be ignored and the interplay between the two terms determines the overall shape.